-Is your Ninebot scooter beeping for no reason?
-Does it stop working, emit repetitive sounds, and you don't quite know what to do?
+Your Ninebot scooter starts beeping for no reason?
+It stops working, emits repetitive sounds, and you don't quite know what to do?
 These beeps from the electric scooter are warning signals.
-In the following lines, the Weebot team explains in detail why your Ninebot electric scooter beeps, how to recognize the signals, what the Ninebot error codes mean, and above all, how to easily fix them.
+Through these lines, the Weebot team explains in detail why your Ninebot electric scooter beeps, how to recognize the signals, what the Ninebot error codes mean, and above all, how to easily fix it.
 Let's go!

 Understanding the beeps of your Ninebot electric scooter